Portsmouth F.C.: Rivalries and supporters

 Portsmouth's main rivals are Southampton, who are 19.8 miles (31.8 km) away.
 The South Coast Derby is one of the less frequently played rivalries within English football due to the clubs being in different divisions; however this usually adds to the ferocity of the fixture.

-Prior to the mid/late 1960s, rivalry between Portsmouth and Southampton was largely non-existent, as a consequence of their disparity in league status.
+Prior to the mid-late 1960s, rivalry between Portsmouth and Southampton was largely non-existent, as a consequence of their disparity in league status.
 This derby match has been sporadic.
-Since 1977, the teams have only played league games against each other in four seasons (1987–88, 2003–04, 2004–05 and 2011–12).
-Including Southern League games, there have been 64 league games between the clubs, but they have also met five times in the FA Cup, Portsmouth beating their rivals 4–1 at St Mary's Stadium in their last meeting in 2010, and twice in the League Cup – with Southampton winning both times.
+Since 1977, the teams have only been in the same division in four seasons: 1987–88, 2003–04, 2004–05, and 2011–12.
+As of June 2024, the two clubs have met 72 times in all competitions with Pompey winning on 21 occasions, Southampton winning 35 times and with 16 matches finishing level.
+The most recent fixture between the two sides came in the league in September 2025 at St Mary's, with the match ending in a 0–0 draw.

 Many Portsmouth supporters commonly use the derogatory nickname Scummer (plural: Scummers) to describe Southampton fans, or collectively Scum to also include their football club, and indeed the city of Southampton itself.
+According to the Oxford English Dictionary, Scummers was a derogatory name with naval origins for pirates or buccaneers, and was first recorded in use in 1585.